LingfengZhu/STAT-628-Module-3/README.md

-# STAT-628-Module-3: XXX-Project
+# STAT-628-Module-3: Yelp-Project
-This repo contains the codes, report, app and PPT for the project XXX written by Lingfeng Zhu (me), Han Liao, P3 and Yujie Zhang for STAT-628-module-3.
+This repo contains the codes, report, app and PPT for the project Yelp written by Lingfeng Zhu (me), Han Liao, Qiaochu Yu and Yujie Zhang for STAT-628-module-3.
 All codes are based on R/Python.

 ## Dataset
 Describe the dataset here.